fysalqayyum/damask/README.md

 nano ~/.bashrc

-# at the end of this file type by carefully cekcing for your own directories and addresses
+## At the end of this file type by carefully checking for your own directories and addresses

 export PETSC_DIR=/home/(your own link to the petsec installation directory)/petsc-3.9.3 PETSC_ARCH=arch-linux2-c-opt source ~/Software/DAAMSK/DAMASH_env.sh